moorthy-g/kdialog/README.md

 - `element` refers dialog element.
 - `isOpen` indicates current dialog status.

-> note: Callbacks & Action handlers are excecutes in instance context,
+- `settings` an object holds current plugin options. you can view/modify options through this

-> which means `this` keyword inside these handlers refers the current kdialog instance
+> note: Callbacks & Action handlers are excecutes in instance context, which means `this` keyword inside these handlers refers the current kdialog instance

 ### Options